javierlocp/Personal-site/src/posts/whats-next.md

 3. Syntax highligter - consider moving to `.mdx`
 4. Playground blocks for `code`
 5. Move this post to a separate Changelog page 😀
+6. A back to view all post button would be nice

 ## Nice to have